civican/legisinfo/42-1/bills/C-75/bill_text.md

 ### Transitional Provisions

-### Section 357
+### Section 354

 A person who is bound by a promise to appear given under the `Criminal Code` before the day on which subsection `1`(3) of this Act comes into force is deemed, on and after that day, to be bound by an appearance notice as defined in section 2 of the `Criminal Code`, as amended by subsection `1`(3) of this Act.

-### Section 358
+### Section 355

 A person who is bound by an undertaking given under section 499 or subsection 503(2.1) of the `Criminal Code` before the day on which subsection `1`(3) of this Act comes into force is deemed, on and after that day, to be bound by an undertaking as defined in section 2 of the `Criminal Code`, as amended by subsection `1`(3) of this Act.

-### Section 359
+### Section 356

 A person who is bound by a recognizance entered into under section 498 or 499 or subsection 503(2) of the `Criminal Code` before the day on which subsection `1`(3) of this Act comes into force is deemed, on and after that day, to be bound by an undertaking as defined in section 2 of the `Criminal Code`, as amended by subsection `1`(3) of this Act.

-### Section 360
+### Section 357

 A person who is bound by an undertaking given under subsection 503(3.1) or section 515, 522, 524, 525, 597, 679, 683, 816 or 832 of the `Criminal Code` before the day on which subsection `1`(3) of this Act comes into force is deemed, on and after that day, to be bound by a release order as defined in section 2 of the `Criminal Code`, as amended by subsection `1`(3) of this Act.

-### Section 361
+### Section 358

 A person who is bound by a recognizance entered into under subsection 503(3.1) or section 515, 522, 524, 525, 679, 683, 816 or 832 of the `Criminal Code` before the day on which subsection `1`(3) of this Act comes into force is deemed, on and after that day, to be bound by a release order as defined in section 2 of the `Criminal Code`, as amended by subsection `1`(3) of this Act.

-### Section 362
+### Section 359

-Any person accused of an offence before the day on which section `256` of this Act comes into force and who finds themselves in one of the cases described in subparagraph 561(1)(b)(i) or subsection 561(2) or 561.1(2) of the `Criminal Code`, as enacted by this Act, may, if they have not already done so and despite those provisions, elect another mode of trial not later than **14** days before the day first appointed for the trial and they may do so after that time with the written consent of the prosecutor.
+Any person accused of an offence before the day on which section `254` of this Act comes into force and who finds themselves in one of the cases described in subparagraph 561(1)(b)(i) or subsection 561(2) or 561.1(2) of the `Criminal Code`, as enacted by this Act, may, if they have not already done so and despite those provisions, elect another mode of trial not later than 14 days before the day first appointed for the trial and they may do so after that time with the written consent of the prosecutor.

-### Section 363
+### Section 360

-For any offence punishable on summary conviction committed before the coming into force of section `318`, no proceedings shall be instituted more than six months after the time when the subject matter of the proceedings arose, unless the prosecutor and the defendant so agree.
+For any offence punishable on summary conviction committed before the coming into force of section `315`, no proceedings shall be instituted more than six months after the time when the subject matter of the proceedings arose, unless the prosecutor and the defendant so agree.

-### Section 363.1
+### Section 360.1

-  **(1)** If, in accordance with section 83.32 of the `Criminal Code`, section 83.3 of that Act does not have effect on the day on which section 26 comes into force, then that section 26 is deemed never to have come into force and is repealed.
+  **(1)** If, in accordance with section 83.32 of the `Criminal Code`, section 83.3 of that Act does not have effect on the day on which section 24 comes into force, then that section 24 is deemed never to have come into force and is repealed.

   **(2)** However, if, after the day referred to in subsection (1), Bill C-59, introduced in the 1st session of the 42nd Parliament and entitled the `National Security Act, 2017`, receives royal assent and, by operation of section 157.1 of that Act, section 83.3 of the `Criminal Code` becomes effective again, then, as of the day on which that section 157.1 comes into force, the portion of subsection 83.3(6) of the `Criminal Code` before paragraph (a) is replaced by the following: